AI content vs Human content: What Google thinks

 Answer: As you generate content, your credits are counted.
 If you use 1,000 words, you will have spent 1,000 credits.
 You can get a refund of up to 20% credits per month by downvoting a generated output.
 Find out more on how Jasper’s credits work.

-Is Jasper a better fit for Complex or Easier copywriting?
-As in…what’s the actual use case here?
+Is Jasper a better fit for complex or easier copywriting?
+What’s the actual use case here?

 Here we are comparing two scenarios in B2B where we would like to judge Jasper’s ability to perform in easier and complex situations.
 You will see Jasper’s outputs in the screenshots below: